edwinbosire/edwinbosire.github.io/_posts/2014-10-04-why_did_i_do_it.md

 #### Conclusion

 Did I ship a buggy app?
-Damn right I did, and am not very proud of that, but that's what updates are about, even Apple (iOS 8.0.1 anyone?) ships buggy software.
+Damn right I did, and am not very proud of that, but that's what updates are for, even Apple (iOS 8.0.1 anyone?) ships buggy software, so please don't judge.

 This app was an experiment, I have been trying to test the market before commencing development, I did not chose a large test group, if anything, the people I based the app's interest on where very biased.
 These were my friends and colleagues.